 - electronic security systems.

-- work regular business hours, but may also be on call and have to work at night or during weekends
+- work regular business hours, but may be on call and work at night or during weekends

 - often work from a mobile workshop in a van and travel within their region to do jobs